Pelicans vs. Mavericks Player Props Betting Odds

-Sportsbooks have set player props for Luka Doncic and others when the Dallas Mavericks visit the New Orleans Pelicans at Smoothie King Center on Sunday at 7:00 PM ET.
+The Dallas Mavericks visit the New Orleans Pelicans at Smoothie King Center on Tuesday (tip at 8:00 PM ET).
+Those looking to place a player prop wager can find odds on Luka Doncic and others in this game.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!